lindbergryan04/RecipeRater_report/README.md

 Since the p-value is below 0.05, we reject the null hypothesis, meaning our model exhibits precision disparities across rating categories.

-One major issue is that our model is very unfair toward medium-rated recipes, it doesn’t predict the medium category at all!
+The major issue here is that our model is very unfair toward medium rated recipes, it doesn’t predict the medium category at all!
 Those poor medium-rated recipes...

-That said, this is a low-stakes prediction task, so a misclassified rating doesn’t have very tangible real-world consequences.
+Although this is bad news for the performance of our random forest classifier, this is a low-stakes prediction task, so a misclassified rating doesn’t have very tangible real-world consequences.

 ---